Haselnussbomber/HaselTweaks/README.md

 - `/glamourplate <id>`
   This shortcut command executes the "/gearset change" command with the current gear set id and the given glamour plate id (1-20).

+### Companion Color Preview

+Shows a small drop-down menu above the "Companion" window to select the color of your own chocobo.
+This is just to preview the colors and will not be saved!

 ### Custom Chat Message Formats

 Lets you customize message formats for various chat channels.